ozh/awesome/README.md

 *   [madmalik/mononoki](https://github.com/madmalik/mononoki) - a programming typeface
 *   [Braunson/dreamhost-composer-install](https://github.com/Braunson/dreamhost-composer-install) - Getting Composer Installed on Dreamhost's Shared Servers
 *   [benedfit/sparkicons](https://github.com/benedfit/sparkicons) - From the mind of  Mark Boulton - "I’m defining a Sparkicon as a small, inline icon with additional link meta data to describe either the content and/or the behaviour when the user clicks the link."
-*   [audreyfeldroy/favicon-cheat-sheet](https://github.com/audreyfeldroy/favicon-cheat-sheet) - Obsessive cheat sheet to favicon sizes/types.
-Please contribute!
-(Note: this may be in flux as I learn new things about favicon best practices.)

 ## Rust